In this post, we will look at all cabin grades available onboard the Norwegian Epic.

 The Cabin Has Lots of Storage

-My suitcase fit well at the bottom of the closet but it would also have fit under the bed in the cabin.
+My suitcase fit well at the bottom of the wardrobe, but it would also have fit under the bed in the cabin.

-Our life jackets were inside the closet as was safe.
-The safe is free to use and you set your own code when you use the safe for the first time.
+Our life jackets were inside the wardrobe as was safe.
+The safe is free to use, and you can set your own code when you use the safe for the first time.

 Do The Cabins on The Norwegian Epic have TVs?